BTMorton/angular2-grid/README.md

 }
 ```

-Alternatively, you can use the bundled version by setting the `map` value to `'node_modules/angular2-grid/dist/bundles'` and the `main` value within packages to `NgGrid.min.js`.
+Alternatively, for earlier versions you can use the bundled version by setting the `map` value to `'node_modules/angular2-grid/dist/bundles'` and the `main` value within packages to `NgGrid.min.js`.

 To see a working typescript example project, check the [dashboard demo folder in the source](https://github.com/BTMorton/angular2-grid/tree/master/demo-dashboard) or the [main demo repository](https://github.com/BTMorton/angular2-grid-demo).